 The Township should encourage development which produces fewer commuters during peak hours and allows trips to be made on foot or other modes of travel.
-These policies could include changes in Floor Area Ratio (FAR); transit-friendly design; and considering uses that generally produce little traffic.
+These policies could include changes in Floor Area Ratio (FAR); transit-friendly oriented design; and considering uses that generally produce little traffic.

-Encourage Bicycling and other Forms of Travel Apart from the Single-Occupant Vehicle
+Encourage Walking, Bicycling, and other Forms of Travel Apart from the Single-Occupant Vehicle

-The Township has a unique opportunity to reduce auto dependency.
-Existing areas of pavement which are otherwise too large for vehicles can be repurposed to support alternative forms of connectivity.
-The Township should focus on eliminating gaps in trail systems, and should continue to foster the planning and development of local trails.
+The Township has a unique opportunity to continue to reduce auto dependency.
+Existing areas of pavement which are otherwise too large for vehicles can be have been repurposed to support alternative forms of connectivity like sidewalks.
+Similarly, the Township should focus on eliminating gaps in sidewalks and trail systems, and should continue to foster the planning and development of local trails.
+Facilities for walking and bicycling will connect neighborhoods and residents to local destinations.

 Historically, Transportation Demand Management (TDM) and transit programs have had little effect in suburban environments such as West Windsor.
 However, because of anticipated changes to future traffic volumes as well as the internet's ability to connect transit segments into a hassle-free trip, consolidating payment and offering choices, TDM and transit may now be more viable for the community.
 In fact, internet-based route and trip planning is a form of TDM.
 Optimization of the existing circulation system, using private-sector technology and the existing public right-of-way, should take precedence over large capital outlays.
-Construction of bus rapid transit or light rail systems should be done where there is an overwhelming, obvious demand, as these systems may not induce demand themselves.
+Construction of bus rapid transit, or light rail systems, or their equivalent should be done where there is an overwhelming, obvious demand, as these systems may not induce demand themselves and must be financially viable in order to be successful.